mohsinaliayub/swift-apprentice/README.md

-The repo contains the mini exercises and challenges of **Swift Apprentice** book.
+The repo contains the mini exercises and challenges from **Swift Apprentice** book.